 Isabella and Marcus lost their lives to a little known brain cancer called Diffuse Intrinsic Pontine Glioma (DIPG).
 This cancer occurs in the brainstem, most frequently in children under the age of 12 years and offers no prospect of long term survival.
 Most children die within a year of diagnosis.

 Isabella’s and Marcus’ families were brought together by their tragedies.
 They are like-minded in their pursuit to extend and improve the quality of life for children diagnosed with brain cancer and ultimately to find a cure.

-To make paediatric diffuse midline glioma's, like DIPG, treatable.
+To make DIPG and other diffuse diffuse midline glioma's, treatable.